Tour group boarding a Papillon helicopter for a Grand Canyon day trip from Las Vegas

 Valley of Fire

-Two thousand year old petroglyphs and 40,000 acres of massive red sandstone formations make Valley of Fire State Park one of Nevada’s hidden gems.
+Two-thousand-year-old petroglyphs and 40,000 acres of massive red sandstone formations make Valley of Fire State Park one of Nevada's hidden gems.

-Just a one hour drive from Las Vegas, be sure to bring your camera and hiking boots when checking out the 150 million year old shifting sand dunes that have made this location a world-renowned park.
+Just a one-hour drive from Las Vegas, be sure to bring your camera and hiking boots when checking out the 150-million-year-old shifting sand dunes that have made this location a world-renowned park.

 Valley of Fire State Park's spectacular scenery offers the perfect backdrop for weddings and special occasions.
 Often, you'll see adventurous couples tying the knot out in this beautiful space and a Valley of Fire Helicopter Proposal is even available!